-The meteoric rise of Software as a Service has radically altered the way we do business – and buy applications.
+The meteoric rise of Software as a Service (SaaS) has radically altered the way we do business – and buy applications.
 But as much as some processes evolve, others remain the same.
-No matter how you buy software, there remain three certainties in the SAM’s life – death, taxes and IBM® software audits.
+No matter how you buy software, there remain three certainties in the Software Asset Manager’s (SAM’s) life – death, taxes and IBM software audits.

 SaaS – making software management easier.
 Or not.

 Hosted software is supposed to make asset management easier.
 A fixed monthly per-user contract ensures that every user is properly licensed when they use SaaS applications – including those from IBM.
 If a new user account is created, your subscription increases by one; de-enrol an account, and your bill reduces accordingly.

 And the fact is that SaaS licensing works brilliantly for you and the provider.
 There’s no risk of buying extra licenses “just in case”, and you only pay for what you use.

 SaaS does not mean the end of IBM audits